 Funding is limited, so students applying to the program are not guaranteed support.
 If you are receiving funds from your department/grant, please let us know so we can work with them for your reimbursement.
 Graduate Student Travel Grant

-*Funds for the Fall 2016 semester have been exhausted*
+*Funds for the Spring 2017 semester have been exhausted*

 The American Educational Research Association’s fellowship and funding opportunities are dedicated to enhancing the pool of diverse graduate students and early career scholars in education-related fields.